matejMartinc/FoodSEM/README.md

 ### To reproduce the results published in the paper, run the code in the command line using following commands: ###

-Data preprocessing - split the NEL and NER datasets into 5 train and test fold and make it appropriate to feed into language model:<br/>
+Data preprocessing - split the NEL and NER datasets into 5 train and test folds and make them appropriate to feed into the language model:<br/>

 ```
 python preprocess.py